atenanaz/ChatGPT-HealthPrompt/README.md

 This paper has been accepted to the workshop of XI-ML at ECAI 2023 (http://www.cslab.cc/xi-ml-2023/).

 Link to the paper: https://arxiv.org/abs/2308.09731

+You can access the Colab file to run the system via the following link: [[Link](https://colab.research.google.com/drive/1C97uNaLGA5pM3ZTjIQPfvFtakMqmjtFR?authuser=2)].
+Please note that you will need to provide your GitHub token and OpenAI API key to execute the code automatically.
+If you have any further questions, feel free to contact Athena at fatemeh.nazary@poliba.it.
 ```
 @article{DBLP:journals/corr/abs-2308-09731,
   author       = {Fatemeh Nazary and